 Visiting the Festival of Balloons

-The Festival of Balloons takes flight June 26–28, 2020.
-A $5 advance ticket ($8 at the gate; kids under 6 years old enter free) gets you into the festival all weekend long.
-Parking at Tigard High School is $8; you can walk to the festival from there or pay $1 per person for a shuttle.
+A $12 ticket (kids under 6 years old enter free) gets you into the weekend festival.
+Parking at Tigard High School is $10; you can walk to the festival from there or pay $1 per person for a shuttle.
+Details are subject to change; please check the Festival of Balloons’ website for current information.